Linaro/website/_posts/current/blog/2020-06-24-high-performance-computing-hpc-reflection-and-forward-looking.md

 **CPU v GPU v SVE**

 Off loading with a CPU+GPU model can be expensive.
 Small matrices (<1024x1024) have a high transmission overhead compared to the actual compute time within a GPU, such that a conventional non-vector CPU can complete the process surrounding the whole computation in comparable time.
 Later this year we could hope to see benchmarks verify the optimism that vector-enabled CPUs could match or even exceed GPU-based performance for significantly larger matrices used in the likes of [RESNET-50](https://cv-tricks.com/keras/understand-implement-resnets/) and others with 100s of millions of parameters.

+**Infrastructure**

+The method of interconnection used to link compute nodes can have a significant impact on the performance of the system as a whole.
+What will be interesting to see is how different the [Fugaku Supercomputer](https://www.linaro.org/blog/arm-hpc-workshop-sessions-and-speakers/) styled on Fujitsu’s FX1000 with its TOFU interconnect [compares](https://www.fujitsu.com/global/products/computing/servers/supercomputer/specifications/) to the PCIe/InfiniBand enabled Fujitsu FX700 for real workloads.
+Keep watching and Linaro’s HPC-SIG could create future blogs on performance tuning vector-enabled CPUs.

+High performance computing demands significant investment in skills and budget.
+If you’re [budget constrained](https://store.avantek.co.uk/arm-servers.html) then it’s still possible to scale up node by node and perhaps forego [commercial licenses](https://developer.arm.com/solutions/hpc/hpc-software) for comparable opensource [toolchains](https://www.linaro.org/engineering/core/toolchain/) and toolkits such as [OpenHPC](https://openhpc.community/).